-March 11, 1998: After earning commendations for a series of high-profile arrests during a two-vear stint in the homicide bureau, Sergeant Thomas Lieh is appointed to command the SAPD's new Chinatown neighborhood police substation.
+March 11, 1998: After earnof high-profile arrests during a two-year stint in the homicide bureau, Sergeant Thomas Lieh is appointed to command the SAPD's new Chinatown neighborhood police substation.

-May 29, 1998: The Qi Leong tong aids Su Lon Qui, a highranking leader of the Fu Sing tong in Hong Kong wanted for murder in his native land, in fleeing to San Angelo, where Qui begins to work with the Qi Leong, particularly in regard to convinced to share them with the Dragon, even when the latter threatened the coterie of strange associates, "the broken people," who lived and worked with Feng.
-When T'ien Lung's threats escalated to murder, Feng was finally stirred to take action, and in the climactic confrontation that ensued, Hsi Feng banished T'ien Lung from the earthly plane, an exile that remains in effect to the present day.
-With the disappearance of the Celestial Dragon, the Golden Age came to an end.
+May 29, 1998: The Qi Leong tong aids Su Lon Qui, a highranking leader of the Fu Sing tong in Hong Kong wanted for murder in his native land, in fleeing to San Angelo, where he assumes an alias as Ning Ti.
+Qui begins to work with the Qi Leong, particularly in regard to its international operations.

-大学 Chinatown 4500 → The Changing Face of Chinatown
+September 4, 1999: Ting Xian Roh successfully projects himself onto the elemental plane of fire for the first time.
+There, he encounters the exiled T'ien Lung, who has managed to survive and even prosper among the peculiar inhabitants of this plane.